Seeed-Studio/wiki-documents/docs/index.md

 <p style="text-align:center;"><a href="https://wiki.seeedstudio.com/Building-Ardupy/"><img src="https://files.seeedstudio.com/wiki/Building-Ardupy/make.gif" alt="pir"  width="900" height="auto"></a></p>

+## Existing Wiki Updated

-### 2. Grove - Thermal Imaging Camera IR Array visualization via serial monitor
+### 1. Grove - Thermal Imaging Camera IR Array visualization via serial monitor

 We have recently released the [Grove - Thermal Imaging Camera IR Array](https://www.seeedstudio.com/Grove-Thermal-Imaging-Camera-IR-Array-MLX90641-110-degree-p-4612.html).
 This is an IR thermal camera carrying a 16x12 array of thermal sensors (MLX90641) and it can detect the temperature of objects from far away with a center area accuracy of ±1℃ and average accuracy of ±1.5℃.
 We have added the necessary software codes to it's [wiki page](https://wiki.seeedstudio.com/Grove-Thermal-Imaging-Camera-IR-Array/#outcome-of-visualization-format) in order to visualize the temperature data on the serial monitor while it's connected to the [Wio Terminal](https://www.seeedstudio.com/Wio-Terminal-p-4509.html).